Sinclair, Tribune in talks to overcome regulatory hurdles | WTOP

 At the time, one potential buyer was the Cunningham Group, which has ties to Sinclair’s founding family.
 Sinclair has said it will no longer sell two stations to Cunningham and will instead seek FCC permission to sell them to another unrelated party.

+Sinclair and its proposed deal for Tribune received widespread attention after news reports in April showed dozens of Sinclair news anchors reading an identical script expressing concern about “one-sided news stories plaguing the country.”
+At the time, President Donald Trump tweeted his support of the company.
+Sinclair defended the effort as a way to distinguish its news shows from unreliable stories on social media.

-Tribune’s stations include KTLA in Los Angeles and WPIX in New York.
+With 192, Sinclair is one of the nation’s largest owners of TV stations.
+Tribune’s 42 stations include KTLA in Los Angeles and WPIX in New York.

 Copyright © 2018 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, written or redistributed.